masukomi/private-comments-mode/README.rst

 |build-status|

-Display Private Comments as overlays.
+A minor mode for ``masukomi/private_comments``.
+Private comments appear as overlays and are not part of the source.

 .. |build-status|
    image:: https://github.com/dickmao/private-comments-mode/workflows/CI/badge.svg?branch=dev